o-maslova/corewar/README.md

 #### For example:
 		./corewar -v -n 2 ./BotX.cor ./BotX.cor

+*You can specify not more than 4 players.*

 ### DON'T RUSH AT THE END OF THE GAME.
 ### PRESS 'SPACE' AND SEE THE MAGIC :)